-This book had me howling with laughter in places and crying at the end
+“The Years She Stole” had me howling with laughter in places, and crying at the end

 Did I want to learn about the lives of two women separated by years apart and what intertwined them?
 Well, no, not for quite a few months as it turned out.
 But I was so glad when I did.

-Having been brought up by the tough Jane, in a small village, Rachel soon made her way away from her difficult relationship with her mother and towards the big city.
+Brought up in a small village by the tough Jane, Rachel soon made her way away from her difficult relationship with her mother and towards the big city.

-On returning home when her Mum is dying, she finds out that she had been kidnapped as a baby.
-Rachel was actually the famous ‘Baby Diana’ who had been stolen from her front garden, sparking a nationwide hunt.
+On returning home when Jane is dying, she finds out that she had been kidnapped as a baby.
+Rachel was actually the famous “Baby Diana” who had been stolen from her front garden, sparking a nationwide hunt.